RhoInc/open-source-handbook/workflow/testing/readme.md

 ## API / Configuration Documentation

-Detailed documentation of each projects API/configuration is maintained.
+Detailed documentation of each project's API/configuration is maintained.
 In most cases, we use a machine-readable `settings-schema.json` file ([example](https://github.com/RhoInc/safety-results-over-time/blob/master/settings-schema.json)) that is then used to human-readable wiki pages ([example](https://github.com/RhoInc/safety-results-over-time/wiki/Configuration)).

 ## Functional Specifications